imhasnat/EPUB-Reader/README.md

 This will start the development server and make the application available in your web browser.

 Visit http://localhost:4200 in your browser to view the application.
-You should see the EPUB Reader interface, where you can upload and read EPUB files.
+You should see the EPUB Reader interface, where you can read EPUB files.